nOSh Orchestration

 Multi-Phase Missions & Cartridge Swapping (Hot Swap)

 Section titled “Multi-Phase Missions & Cartridge Swapping (Hot Swap)”Contracts that span multiple capability domains are multi-phase missions.
 Each phase requires a specific capability module.
-The nOSh runtime manages the phase chain — the sequence of phases, the required capability for each, and the serialized state between phases.
+Under Mission Control (see mission-control.md §5), the Mission Runner — not the runtime directly — drives phase progression by issuing (load-capability ...) calls; the runtime serializes inter-phase state into the UDS phase_chain between calls.
 Mid-mission cartridge swaps are formalized as Hot Swap — a tactical pause where the operator physically exchanges modules to gain new capabilities in response to changing mission state.
 Hot Swap mechanics are detailed in software/cartridges/modules/ice-breaker.md where they serve as a core decision framework.

 Cart insert / swap / remove protocols extracted to cartridge-lifecycle.md.
 That doc covers udev events, header validation, grammar merge, phase-chain serialization, swap timeout, save-file handling, and the diegetic swap surface — the complete state machine from ABSENT through ACTIVE and back.
 This section retains only the orchestrator’s view of phase-chain protocol; consult cartridge-lifecycle.md for the runtime mechanics.